chinonso098/CheetahOS/README.md

 1.)
 Run `npm install` to fetch all the necessary libraries .

 2.)
 Run `npm run build` to re-generate the osdrive file system directory.
-(Optional Step)

 3.)
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.